 Cerro Caliche is a very compelling under-explored gold project area located in the Sonora-Cucurpe mega-district located between the prolific north-south oriented Sierra Madre Gold Belt to the east and the northwest oriented Sonora-Mojave Megashear complex to the west,

-This important gold mining district includes Premier Gold Mines’ Mercedes gold mine, Goldgroup Mining’s Cerro Prieto gold mine, Agnico Eagle’s Santa Gertrudis gold mine, and other nearby gold mineralized prospect areas.
+This important gold mining district includes Premier Gold Mines’ Mercedes gold mine, Goldgroup Mining’s Cerro Prieto gold mine, Agnico Eagle’s Santa Gertrudis gold project, and other nearby gold mineralized prospect areas.

 THE OPTION AGREEMENTS

-The Cerro Caliche Option Agreement provides for Sonoro to acquire a 100% interest in 907.6 hectares for total consideration to the Vendor of US$2,977,000, payable in escalating cash installments over 72 months, with the initial first-year installment of US$127,000 having been completed.
-In addition, Sonoro has paid US$23,000 for outstanding mining duties.
+The Cerro Caliche Option Agreement provides for Sonoro to acquire a 100% interest in 907.6 hectares for total consideration to the Vendor of US$2,977,000, payable in escalating cash installments over 72 months.
 Following exercise of the Option, the Vendor will hold a 2% net smelter returns royalty (“NSR”) from the proceeds of the sale of minerals from Cerro Caliche.
 Sonoro has been granted an option to purchase the NSR at any time for US$1,000,000 for each one percent of the 2 percent NSR.

-The Rosario Option Agreement provides for Sonoro to acquire a 100% interest in 403.5 hectares for total consideration to the Vendor of US$1,600,000, payable in escalating cash installments over 72 months, with the initial first-year installment of US$60,000 having been paid upon execution of the Rosario Option Agreement.
+The Rosario Option Agreement provides for Sonoro to acquire a 100% interest in 403.5 hectares for total consideration to the Vendor of US$1,600,000, payable in escalating cash installments over 72 months.
 Following exercise of the Option, the Vendor will hold a 2% net smelter returns royalty (“NSR”) from the proceeds of the sale of minerals from Rosario.
 Sonoro has been granted an option to purchase the NSR at any time for US$1,000,000 for each one percent of the 2 percent NSR.

-The Tres Amigos Option Agreement provides for Sonoro to acquire a 100% interest in 20 hectares for total consideration to the Vendor of US$130,000, payable in 9 equal cash installments of US$14,444.44 over 48 months, of which the initial payment has been made.
+The Tres Amigos Option Agreement provides for Sonoro to acquire a 100% interest in 20 hectares for total consideration to the Vendor of US$130,000, payable in 9 equal cash installments of US$14,444.44 over 48 months.

-The El Colorado Option Agreement provides for Sonoro to acquire a 100% interest in 9 hectares for total consideration to the Vendor of US$100,000, of which US$50,000 has been paid and the balance payable in March 2019.
+The El Colorado Option Agreement has enabled Sonoro to acquire a 100% interest in 9 hectares for total consideration to the Vendor of US$100,000, which has been paid in full.

 The Cabeza Blanca Option Agreement provides for Sonoro to acquire a 100% interest in 10 hectares for total consideration to the Vendor of US$175,000 and 250,000 Sonoro shares, with the cash component to be paid in 5 installments over 2 years.